el-agua/teddy-hatch2021/README.md

 # Who made Teddy and why?
 Teddy was made by a team of high schoolers with computer science at their heart to solve a major health issue.

+# Demo
+Teddy can be demoed at: https://teddyapp.vercel.app/